What is fluid retention?

 - kidney failure, cirrhosis of the liver or an underactive thyroid

 Some medicines can cause fluid retention, such as:

 - the pill

 - non-steroidal anti-inflammatory drugs (NSAIDs)

-A problem in one part of your arm or leg can cause fluid retention further down your arm or leg, if you have:
+Sometimes health issues that happen in one part of your body can cause fluid retention in another area.
+A problem in one part of your arm or leg can cause fluid retention further down your arm or leg.
+This can happen if you have:

 - a problem with your lymphatic system, which drains fluid from tissues

 - a vein condition, such as deep vein thrombosis

 - a build-up of fat, usually in the legs

 - a burn or other type of injury